Climate — Climate control v3 Configuration v3.3

 Climate PCB v3.2

-This is the basic version of the project and is best suited for familiarization and training with the principles of the smart home system.
-This version of the printed circuit board and clearly shows all the features of the project as a whole.
-However, it is rarely used in practice.
+This is the basic version of the project and it is best suited for familiarization and training with the principles of the smart home system.
+This version of the printed circuit board clearly displays all the capabilities of the project as a whole.
+However, in practice it is rarely used.
 This is due to the fact that this board is more suitable for small rooms with closely located devices.
-In practice, other editions of this project, which are more compact and specialized for specific tasks, are more often used: ClimatePlaceHard , ClimateHeatFanHard, ClimateTriac.
+In fact, other versions of this project are used more often, which are more compact and specialized for specific tasks: ClimatePlaceHard , ClimateHeatFanHard , ClimateTriac .

 Printed circuit board and description

-Usually, the fuse relay FuseHeat controls the contactor that cuts the power supply to other devices.
+Typically, the FuseHeat fuse relay controls a contactor that disconnects power to other devices.

-The temperature control sensor of the module SelfTemp, can be placed directly on the board without connection via a connector.
+The SelfTemp module temperature control sensor can be placed directly on the board without connecting via a connector.

-The printed circuit board allows connection of a high voltage load, but note:
+The printed circuit board allows connection of high voltage load, but please note:

-• in order to reduce resistance, the switching tracks going to the relay must be additionally well tinned;
+• to reduce resistance, the switched tracks leading to the relay must be additionally well tinned;

-• over time, switching a circuit with high current (more than 5A) can lead to burning of contacts, so it is rather educational, in practice it is better to use other editions of this project.
+• over time, switching a circuit with a high current (more than 5A) can lead to burning of contacts, so it is more of an educational project, in practice it is better to use other editions of this project.

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 ClimatePlace PCB v3.3 v3.2

 Often, to heat a room, several heaters are used, which are placed at a distance from each other.
-Therefore, we have created a more convenient and compact PCB for the Climate Control project.
-This edition has a built-in power supply and wiring for easy connection of a fuse relay, a silent relay and two heaters.
-Using such controllers in different parts of the house allows you to gradually introduce smart heating without making global changes to the whole house at once.
-In addition, the load on the house wiring is distributed evenly.
+Therefore, we have created a more convenient and compact printed circuit board for the Climate Control project.
+This version has a built-in power supply and wiring for easy connection of a fuse relay, a silent relay and two heaters.
+Using such controllers in different parts of the house allows you to gradually introduce smart heating without making global changes to the entire house at once.
+In addition, the load on the house's electrical wiring is distributed evenly.

 Printed circuit board and description